TobiasKoenig1/Fuse-box-labeling/README.md

 # Fuse box labeling
-With this program you can create and print labels for German fuse boxes to label the fuses
+Tthis application can create and print labels for German fuse boxes to label the fuses

 ## Table of Contents